 Oppo, better known for its smartphone business these days, has confirmed it's working on wearable projects, and that one of those projects is a smartwatch.
-It would signal the first time that the company has dabbled in the wearable space and based on its phone successes, it could be one to look out for.
+This would signal the first time that the company has dabbled in the wearable space and based on its phone successes, it could be one to look out for.

 Essential reading:Best cheap smartwatches to buy